Roseanne Barr Rants That #MeToo Accusers Are ‘Hoes,’ Saying They Traded Sex For Money

 To round out her insults of Democrats, Barr called Alexandria Ocasio-Cortez a “bug-eyed b**ch.”

-This latest interview with Roseanne Barr casts doubt on statements she made to Dr. Oz on his show in September, says The Inquisitr.
-The comic and one-time producer of her sitcom told the doctor that statements she had made on Twitter were out of character and as a result of the sleeping medication, Ambien, and her ongoing mental health struggles.
+This latest interview with Barr casts doubt on statements she made to Dr. Oz on his show in September.
+As previously reported by The Inquisitr, the comic and former sitcom producer told the doctor that statements she had made on Twitter were out of character and a result of the sleeping medication Ambien and her ongoing mental health struggles.

-“Well, I’ve done some weird things on Ambien and I think a lot of people have.
+“Well, I’ve done some weird things on Ambien, and I think a lot of people have.
 I’ve heard from thousands of people about it.”